-Due to the world-wide pandemic the Covid-19 virus during the 2020 fiscal year, the Company applied for a subsidy loan of \$40,000 through the Company's bank that is guaranteed by the Federal government.
+Due to the world-wide pandemic of the COVID-19 virus during the 2020 fiscal year, the Company applied for a subsidy loan of \$40,000 through the Company's bank that is guaranteed by the

+Federal government.
 The loan payable is interest free and due for repayment by December 31, 2022.

 Total equity consists of share capital, reserves and deficit.
 Increase in share capital is due to the share issuances for private placements and mineral property options, offset by share issue costs.
-The increase in reserves is due to the recording of the fair value of stock options vested, the fair value of warrants issued to unit holders and brokers for private placements, offset by the forfeiture of stock options by the departure of employees and officers of the Company.
-Deficit changes are due to the net loss for the year offset by the forfeiture of unvested stock options.
+The increase in reserves is due to the recording of the fair value share-based compensation including the graded vesting of stock options and restricted share units, the fair value of warrants issued to unit holders and brokers for private placements, offset by the forfeiture of stock options by the departure of employees and officers of the Company.
+Deficit changes are due to the net loss for the year offset by the forfeiture of stock options.